CaffeinatedCarter/hackintosh/README.md

 1. Mount the EFI partition of `Macintosh SSD` and copy over the entire EFI directory from the USB drive
 2. Restart the computer and select the internal drive (Samsung 970 Evo) as the default BIOS boot device
-3. Select `Boot macOS from Macintosh SSD` from the Clover menu
+3. Select `Boot macOS from Macintosh SSD` from the OpenCore menu
 4. You should now have a bootable macOS installation!

 _Note: You can now remove the USB drive but keep it handy for debugging issues with your Hackintosh._

 ### Enable the Discrete Graphics Card with Headless iGPU

-1. Modify the Clover configuration on the EFI partition of `Macintosh SSD`
+1. Modify the OpenCore configuration on the EFI partition of `Macintosh SSD`
     * Boot
       * Remove the `-wegnoegpu` boot argument
       * Add the `agdpmod=pikera` boot argument